2019 Texas State Bobcats football team

 The 2019 Texas State Bobcats football team represented Texas State University in the 2019 NCAA Division I FBS football season.
 The Bobcats played their home games at the Bobcat Stadium in San Marcos, Texas and competed in the West Division of the Sun Belt Conference.
 They were led by first-year head coach Jake Spavital.

 Preseason

 Sun Belt media poll

 The Sun Belt coaches poll was released on July 18, 2019.
-Texas State was picked to finish 5th in the West Division with 16 total votes.
+Texas State was picked to finish fifth in the West Division.

 Preseason All-Sun Belt teams

 Texas State placed three players to the All-Sun Belt team.